Pantry Perfect

 In addition to being storage places, both the refrigerator and pantry are snack and beverage centers, especially in households with children.

-Landing Zones
+Landing Areas

-Every pantry should include or be adjacent to a countertop-height landing zone.
-The landing zone is a place to set bags of groceries while they are being loaded into the pantry or a place to temporarily stash ingredients while they are being unloaded.
+The landing zone is a place to set bags of groceries while they are being loaded into the pantry or a place to temporarily stash items being retrieved from the pantry.

 For refrigerators, it recommends a landing zone 15" wide on the handle side of the refrigerator or across from the refrigerator, but not more than 48" away.